laravel/vite-plugin/docs/vite.md

 <a name="ssr"></a>
 ## Server-Side Rendering (SSR)

 The Laravel plugin makes it painless to set up Server-Side Rending with Vite.
-All you need to do is create your SSR entry point at `resources/js/ssr.js`.
-No additional configuration is required.
+Create your SSR entry point at `resources/js/ssr.js`, and no additional configuration is required.

-Then to build and start the SSR server, you may run the following commands...
+Then to build and start the SSR server, you may run the following commands:

 ```sh
 npm run ssr:build
 npm run ssr:serve
 ```

-However, if you would like to specify a different entry point to the default location, you may augment your `vite.config.js` to include both the SSR and non-SSR entrypoints.
+However, if you want to specify a different entry point, you may augment your `vite.config.js` to include the SSR and non-SSR entry points.

 ```js
 import { defineConfig } from 'vite'